-The IRS filed over 700,000 tax liens in 2012 and issued just under 3,000,000 levies on third parties.
-(Third party levies typically are bank levies or wage garnishments.)
+The IRS filed approximately 600,000 tax liens in 2013 and issued just under 1,850,000 levies on third parties (third party levies typically are bank levies or wage garnishments.)
 That is reason enough for you to be proactive in getting help NOW with your controversy before the situation gets worse!

 As I had mentioned before, I recommend that you check out the Better Business Bureau before making a final decision on retaining a tax resolution specialist.
 Often they will have meaningful information to assist you in making your choice of a representative.
 Here is the link to my BBB A+ report: